Sexyman stings “Saints”; Sakal reveals strain of 2017 and why Shiva Boys withdrew Naps protest

 “They normally have a lot of faith in me and I think this [shook] it up a bit…”

-It says plenty that, if things go against them in the boardroom, Shiva Boys would be just one point ahead of Moka—despite losing only two goals on the field this season.
+It says plenty that, if things go against them in the boardroom, Shiva Boys would be just one point ahead of Moka—despite losing only two games on the field this season.

 “This season started really well but then it didn’t go well,” said Sakal.
 “We really stumbled this season [with] our off-field challenges, which were more than our on-field challenges…